eawag-rdm/cheapqueryparser/README.md

 2. `LucParser.assemble(termlist)`
     Takes a list of the form returned by deparse.
 Returns a querystring.

+3. `LucParser.add_to_query(querystring, addstring, fieldname=None)`
+    Searches all occurrences of <fieldname> in <querystring>, if <fieldname> is not None.
+Adds <addstring> to the subquery.
+	If <fieldname> is None, puts parenthesies around whole querystring and adds querystring at the end.

 The implementation of this module is informed by the [lucene query-parser documentation](https://lucene.apache.org/core/6_6_0/queryparser/org/apache/lucene/queryparser/classic/package-summary.html#package.description).